Home

 Detail of Ponte Rotto showing the coat of arms and the heraldic symbol (a dragon) of Pope Gregory XIII

-This bridge is covered in more detail in a small etching which Vasi dedicated specifically to it.
+Vasi covered this bridge in more detail in a small etching.

 View on December 13, 2008